-After coarse lapping, the remaining silicon thickness can be measured.
-The thickness measurements can be automatically entered if the integrated thickness measurement system is used or manually entered by the operator for profile adjustment.
+After coarse lapping, the remaining silicon thickness can be measured either on an external measurement system or with the optional thickness measurement system installed in the OmegaPrep.
+If the thickness measurements are taken externally, the values are manually entered by the operator for profile adjustment.